After dozens of hours testing quizzing tools, we recommend Quizizz for teachers and students.

 These are the tools we feel best balance everything you'd want in a quizzing tool, while offering high-quality learning opportunities and polished experiences.
 They're split up into a few key categories that might be your best bet, depending on your needs.

 Quizizz has grown thoughtfully over time to be our definitive top choice, whether you're running quick quiz games or looking to craft and launch deeper slide-based lessons with embedded assessments.
 Notably, it's got a decent-enough free version (with ads) that lets you run basic quizzes with exceptional question variety.
 However, the paid version (no ads) takes things to the next level with video and audio embeds, asynchronous learning, and answer explanations.
 This turns Quizizz into a lesson-delivery tool edging closely to platforms like Nearpod.

 These tools also got high marks and are worth a look, depending on your needs.

-Best choice for game shows and student engagement: Kahoot!
+Best choice for game shows: Kahoot!

 Best for formative assessment: Formative